JamesHovious/hashid/README.md

 Given a string determine the possible hashing algorithms used to produce that string.

-hashid is impliemnted as a Go library so that it can be easily incorporated into other projects.
+hashid is implemented as a Go library so that it can be easily incorporated into other projects.

 A CLI wrapper for this library is also available in the releases tab.